zvector/fate/README.md

 	var Procedure = Fate.Procedure;
 	[new] Procedure( [ ... ] | [[ ... ]] | {n:[ ... ]} )

-A **procedure** employs `Pipeline`, `when`, and `Multiplex` using symbolic literals to describe a concerted progression of serial, parallel, and fixed-width–parallel execution flows.
+A **procedure** conveniently employs `Pipeline`, `when`, and `Multiplex`, using symbolic JSON literals, to describe a concerted progression of serial, parallel, and fixed-width–parallel execution flows.
 It is constructed by grouping multiple functions into nested array structures of arbitrary depth, where:

 * A normal array literal `[ ]` represents a group of functions to be executed in a serial queue, using a `Pipeline`.